 Good mental health is essential for individuals in recovery to develop coping skills, manage triggers, and build resilience to stressors.
 Without addressing mental health, individuals in recovery may struggle with maintaining their sobriety and may be at risk of relapse.

 In addition, mental health plays a role in overall well-being and quality of life.
-People with good mental health are more likely to have fulfilling relationships, perform better at work or school, and lead a fulfilling life.
+People with good mental health are more likely to have fulfilling relationships, perform better at work or school, and lead fulfilling life.

 Therefore, it is essential for individuals in sober living to prioritize their mental health by seeking treatment for any underlying mental health conditions, practicing self-care, and engaging in activities that promote mental well-being.